ankitects/anki-manual/src/deck-options.md

 cards will be shown after reviews are completed.
 They are included in the review count rather than the learning count, due to the way they are handled internally.

+Please see the [learning](studying.md#learning) section for more info on how the steps work.

 ### Graduating interval
 The delay between answering 'Good' on a card